Crecker2/portfolio/_modals/j4a-modal.md

 alt: A banner created for the Josh For America presidential campaign website.
 ---

 It was a serious case of right place, right time.
-While watching the July 31, 2019 Democratic debate, my best friend caught Joe Biden's slip-up when he told the country to "go to Joe 30330."
+While watching the July 31, 2019 Democratic debate, my best friend caught Joe Biden's slip-up when he told the country to "go to Joe 30330" instead of "text 'Joe' to 30330."
 With a quick wit and fast fingers, he was the first to buy the domain name [Joe30330.com](http://joe30330.com).

 After a few minutes of brainstorming what to do with it, a suddenly obvious choice popped into our heads: [Josh for America](https://joshforamerica.com), a joking website I had built in a hurried afternoon a few months earlier, on April 1st, which launched my presidential exploratory committee.